Nilpotent Types and Fracture Squares in Homotopy Type Theory: Nilpotent types

 \subsection{Nilpotent groups}

 In this section we give a homotopical characterization of nilpotent groups that is familiar from classical homotopy theory.
-Before doing this, recall, from \cite[Section~4.4]{BRV}, that short exact sequence of groups $I \to G \xrightarrow{q} H$ correspond to pointed fiber sequences of Eilenberg-Mac Lane spaces $K(I,1) \to K(G,1) \to K(H,1)$.
+Before doing this, recall, from \citep[Section~4.5]{BRV}, that short exact sequences of groups of the form $I \to G \to H$ correspond to pointed fiber sequences of Eilenberg--Mac Lane spaces of the form $K(I,1) \to K(G,1) \to K(H,1)$.